tilburgsciencehub/website/content/topics/Visualization/data-visualization/dashboarding/data-exploration-app-shiny.md

 {{% /tip %}}

 ## Interactive Tables in Shiny with DT
-This section will guide you in transforming static tables, like in our previous example, into dynamic elements within your `Shiny` app.
+This section will guide you in transforming static tables, like in the previous example, into dynamic elements within your `Shiny` app.
 Interactive tables allow users to sort, filter, and paginate data, which are useful features for managing extensive datasets and complex information.
 To turn static tables into interactive tables we will use the `DT` package, a powerful tool within `Shiny`.

 ### User Interface
 The first step in adding interactivity is to modify the `UI` to accommodate interactive tables.